Warming trend continues ahead of Hurricane Zeta

 A cold front will move through early Friday morning, bringing an end to the warm weather.
 Highs on Thursday will be in the 80s, then 70s Friday, and only in the 60s on Saturday.
 Another cold front will bring a slight chance for a shower Sunday, and even cooler weather into next week.

 Thursday, mostly cloudy, windy and warm with a few showers.
-Highs in the mid 80s.
+Highs in the low to mid 80s.